noire02qwq/data-analysis-on-DBPs/documents/midterm-pre/presentation_script.md

 # Midterm Presentation Script (Consolidated - 15 Minutes)

 ## Slide 1: Title Slide (0:00 - 0:30)
 "Good morning/afternoon everyone.
 My name is Zhou Dafu.
-Today I will present my midterm progress on applying Supervised Learning methods to understand DBP formation mechanisms in water distribution systems.
+Today I will present my midterm progress on the **Development of Deep Learning Models for DBP Prediction in a Simulated Drinking Water Distribution Network**.
 This work is supervised by Prof. Hu Jiangyong and mentored by Mr. Sun Yuanpeng."

 ## Slide 2: Outline (0:30 - 0:45)
 "My presentation is divided into three main sections: